 Off Licence News Top 25 Policy and Opinion Formers 2013

 Winner of The Drinks Business Awards Communicator of the Year 2013

 Winner of Fortnum & Mason Food & Drink Awards Newcomer of the Year 2013

 Shortlisted for International Wine & Spirit Competition Blogger of the Year 2012

 Matt Walls is part of a new generation of modern young wine writers who are more interested in mind-blowing flavour than etiquette.
 Having first got into wine working in off-licenses in Brighton, he has since worked for Bollinger Champagne and helped manage and buy wines for The Sampler, a wine shop in London where you can try the wines before you buy.
-He is a judge for two international wine competitions, and his first book has just been published by Quadrille – Drink Me!
+He is a judge for three international wine competitions, and his first book has just been published by Quadrille – Drink Me!
 How to choose, taste and enjoy wine.
 He works as a freelance writer and consultant and is based in London.

 From time to time I put on various types of wine events; some are free, otherwise cheap, mostly in London.
 If you want to be added to the mailing list just send an email to mw(at)mattwalls.co.uk.
 No wine knowledge or experience required - just a thirst for something interesting.